zaidajani/notings/README.md

 # Notings app

-This is an application which has login system with notes
+This is an application which has login system with notes.

 ### Version: 1.0.0